jitendrasuthar1998/jitendrasuthar1998/README.md

 # I'm Jitendra Suthar

-### Frontend Enthusiast | Building Creative Experiences with React.js⚛️
+### Frontend Enthusiast | Building Creative Experiences with React.js, JavaScript⚛️

 A passionate frontend developer with over 3 years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄

 Beyond React, I'm always up for a challenge, exploring tools like **React Native** and **Next.js** for mobile and server-side rendering.
-On the backend, I dabble in **Node.js** to connect the dots.
+On the backend, I dabble in **Node.js, Express.js, MongoDB** to connect the dots.

 Currently, I am pursuing my Master's in Computer Application to sharpen my skills further.